Christine Goodwin (activist): Discrimination and transition

 Christine Goodwin underwent gender reassignment surgery in 1990, at a National Health Service hospital.
 The surgery was paid for in full and completely provided for by the National Health Service.
 The UK National Health Service was set up in 1948, 42 years prior to Goodwin's surgery, in order to give need-based care and work around people's monetary limits.
 Since then, she continued to work different jobs.
 However, within many of these workplaces, she would be discriminated against in a variety of ways.

-After her surgery, she was continuously harassed at work due to her transgender identity.
-Christine Goodwin's experience was not isolated.
+After her surgery, Goodwin was continuously harassed at work due to her transgender identity.
+Her experience was not isolated.
 A study in the UK in 2024 found that 79% of transgender individuals reported harassment at work.
 After continued harassment, Goodwin tried to file a case for sexual harassment at the Employment Tribunal, but was unsuccessful as the Tribunal claimed that she was still a man under the law.
 The Tribunal, created for employees to be able to gain fair treatment from their employers, did not satiate Goodwin.
 She would soon be fired from this job for what was claimed as reasons related to her health, although she claims that it was due to her gender identity as a trans person.
 After this experience as a transgender person in the workplace, she moved to another job.

 At this job, Goodwin feared that her employers would find out that she was transgender again.
 To prevent this, she attempted to conceal her past as best as possible.
 However, this meant that she would have to refuse to turn in her National Insurance number to her employers because she was not given an updated one.
 A National Insurance number is required by every working citizen within the UK, so not using one was a difficult roadblock.
 She had applied for a National Insurance number to the Department of Social Security, but was denied.
 Goodwin eventually gave her employer her National Insurance number.
 She was reluctant to turn in her National Insurance number due to the fact that it can be used to trace back to her former employers, who would know that she had transitioned and inform her current employers of her transgender identity.
 She reportedly claimed after submitting her NI number that, “Colleagues stopped speaking to her and she was told that everyone was talking about her behind her back,” after turning in her National Insurance number.